Last Updated on July 16, 2021 by Grow with Bovees

 All in all, Craftsman has created a tool that excels in some areas but not in others.

-If you want a high-powered unit that weighs surprisingly little, this could be the best tool for you.
+Certainly, if you want a high-powered unit that weighs surprisingly little, this could be the best tool for you and would combine well with a mini lawnmower for a smaller sized garden.

 - High speed